Title: | LyX to MSWord etc |

 does proper cross-referencing including tables, figures (correctly sized), lists, equations, appendices, and bibliography.
 Most of the heavy lifting is still done by Pandoc, as in LyX's built-in export option; but Pandoc— wonderful though it is!— doesn't get everything right even with well-known filters (as you have probably discovered yourself by now, else you mightn't be reading this).
 So the package contains a lot of behind-the-scenes fiddly code in order to save you lots of manual post-tinkering.

-to set things up for direct use from LyX.
-Then you should see an "MSWord (lyxport)" option in "File->Export", and a "lyxport" item at the end of "Help->Specific manuals", where the full package documentation lives (you may wish to consider at least opening it...).
-To just see the features, do "File->Open example" and filter for "lyx", to open "lyxport-demo.lyx".
+When setup is successful, you should see in LyX an "MSWord (lyxport)" option in "File->Export", and a "lyxport" item at the end of "Help->Specific manuals", which contains full package documentation (which you may wish to consider at least opening...).
+To just see the features without, like, having to, like, actually read documentation, do "File->Open example" and filter for "lyx", to open "lyxport-demo.lyx".
 You can try exporting with LyX's built-in MSWord option, and with lyxport

 .
 I haven't tested every LyX feature; it's mostly just stuff I need.
 More things might get added.